 Based on the preliminary assessment, it is concluded that mapping of many areas of the site as 'Environment and Recreation' in the draft Structure Plan for Western Sydney Aerotropolis warrants modification to more accurately reflect present condition.
-This is particularly so for and where the lack of significant biodiversity value at the properties warrants zoning as Primary Production (RU1) as per the Liverpool LEP 2008.
-It is noted that the portion of 260 where Cumberland Plain Woodland in moderate condition occurs, could justifiably continue to be identified as Environmentally Significant Land as per the Liverpool LEP 2008.
+This is particularly so for and where accurately reflect present condition.
+This is particularly so for and where Cumberland Plain Britanian was primary Production (RU1) as per the Liverpool LEP 2008.
+It is noted that the portion of where Cumberland Plain Woodland in moderate condition occurs, could justifiably continue to be identified as Environmentally Significant Land as per the Liverpool LEP 2008.
 Given the condition of this area, it would have potential to provide important habitat to native fauna.
 Notwithstanding this, given this area of vegetation would become isolated from other intact patches of native vegetation as a consequence of the Structure Plan for Western Sydney Aerotropolis, the long term ecological value of this vegetation and its preservation remains questionable.